microfossil/particle-classification-onnx/README.md

 # STL files for Raspberrypi camera modules adaptors

 Camera modules adaptors to directly attach camera modules to Raspberrypi official cases through the bottom vent holes were 3D design and are available for 3D printing (preferably using resin).
-If you don't own a 3D printer, adaptors can be printed on demand.
-You can contact us at tetard.martin@gmail.com for more information.

 ![CameraModuleAdaptors](Adaptors.jpg "Camera module adaptors")